 Thanks for taking the class!
 I hope you learned lots of tips and tricks to make your knitting faster, more comfortable, and more enjoyable.

 As promised, more information on each of the 25 Tips are below.
-I have even more references on this website at Knitting: Basics & Beyond.
+I’ll be adding additional resources as I make more videos, so come back later if you don’t see what you want here (or do a Google search to learn more.)
+I have even more references on this website at Knitting Resources: Basics & Beyond.
 Check there often for updates.

 This page contains affiliate links, which may provide a small income to me if you buy something, but don’t cost you anything extra.